JetBrains/intellij-sdk-docs/topics/basics/plugin_alternatives.md

 Every extension is represented by a single file and stored directly in a project's <path>.plugins</path> directory.
 Extensions can be easily shared with other team members by adding the <path>.plugins</path> directory to VCS.
-Also, adding the Flora plugin in the <menupath>Build, Execution, Deployment | Required Plugins</menupath> and sharing this configuration as part of a project makes it effortless to deliver additional IDE functionalities to your team without any manual setup.
+Also, adding the Flora plugin in the <menupath>Settings/Preferences | Build, Execution, Deployment | Required Plugins</menupath> and sharing this configuration as part of a project makes it effortless to deliver additional IDE functionalities to your team without any manual setup.

 ## LivePlugin